-With dozens of designs to his name, half of which returned as resto-mods, engineer and blipshift veteran Anthony McClinton is no stranger.
-A Subie guy through-and-through, Anthony enjoys anything that can indulge his outdoor pursuits like mountain biking and hiking.
-His more popular designs include "T Power", "Be Afraid", and "Grandcarther".
+With dozens of designs to his name, half of which have been resurrected as resto-mods, engineer and blipshift veteran Anthony McClinton is no stranger.
+A Subie guy through-and-through, Anthony enjoys anything that can indulge his outdoor pursuits, which include mountain biking and hiking.
+Some of his more popular designs include "T Power", "Be Afraid", and "No Equal".

 Anthony took a moment to answer a few questions:

 A big part of my interest in cars can be attributed to my dad.
 He had a red 1995 Mustang GT with the 5.0 when I was growing up.
 I still remember helping him put on the license plate at the dealership when he picked it up.
 Some of my favorite memories were when I was able to ride with him in that Mustang.
 My dad also had a small collection of Ferrari models that I always loved to look at.
 I remember eyeing the F40 and the F50 models the most.

 Another big factor to getting me hooked on cars was that my family always watched Formula 1 when I was growing up.
 At the time, we were living in Germany, and Michael Schumacher was winning basically everything, so as a German we had to watch!
 Every race day, there would be Ferrari flags hanging on almost every house in the neighborhood.
 It was a great family activity to do on a Sunday afternoon that I still remember fondly.

 As a kid I also remember having a knack for remembering car specs, something that still holds true today.
 I don’t know why, but I could tell you the engine type and power of almost any supercar at the time.
 I remember having a book that I got at a school book fair that had all of the supercars in it, and I'd pour through it over and over again and memorizing all of the facts.